PLStenger/SNP_selection_for_validation/README.md

 Here there is the SNP name, the reference base, the alternative base, the position of the SNP, the orginal sequence name, the "special sequence".
 The "special sequence" here is a portion of the original genomic sequence, with 300 bp before AND after the SNP (so 600 pb), and at the middle of the sequence, there is the SNP with this format: [G/A] ([ref/alt]).
 This format will be usefull for the primers design later.

+# WARNING:
+This code is like he is.
+This is not at all optimizing code (not at all !!).
+This is quick and dirty, but it do the job.
+I hope I will find time to make it better.

 ## Create a database of your sequences
 Fasta format is boring to deal with.
 It's better to have one line per sequence with 2 columns: $1= name of the sequence; $2= sequence.